Netanelpo/scopd-integrations-docs/docs/integrations/anti-phishing/anti-phishing.md

-# Wazuh integration with Anti-phishing — Step-by-step setup
+# SCOPD integration with Anti-phishing — Step-by-step setup

 ## 1) Setting up the Wazuh manager (one rule)